Reciprocal access agreement

-RAAs have been established between Japan and Australia, as well as Japan and the United Kingdom.
+RAAs have been established between Japan and Australia, Japan and the United Kingdom and Japan and the Philippines.
 For Australia, the signing of a reciprocal access agreement has later been used to further strengthen ties with other countries like India and the United States, and to also renew old pacts like the Joint Declaration on Security Cooperation (JDSC).

-History
+Active

+The following RAAs have been signed and are currently active.

-Australia
+Japan and Australia

-Discussions over signing of the Japan-Australia Reciprocal Access Agreement (ja: 日豪円滑化協定) began in 2014 and was to be the second significant security pact Japan has made with another country ever since the 1960 Status of Forces Agreement with the United States.
+Discussions over signing of the Japan-Australia Reciprocal Access Agreement (日豪円滑化協定), officially Agreement between Japan and Australia concerning the facilitation of reciprocal access and cooperation between the Self-Defense Forces of Japan and the Australian Defence Force began in 2014 and was to be the second significant security pact Japan has made with another country ever since the 1960 Status of Forces Agreement with the United States.
 It was signed during a virtual summit on 6 January 2022 by Japanese Prime Minister Fumio Kishida and Australian Prime Minister Scott Morrison after the former declined all overseas travel due to the increasing COVID-19 cases at the time.

 The pact has since then risen in prominence against the recent geopolitical tension and increasing competition in the Indo-Pacific space.
 Japan and Australia have shared concerns over China's growing maritime activities in the South China Sea, along with the concerns over a potential conflict with the Chinese Communist Party.
-This was later excerbated by China's imposement of economic and diplomatic sanctions in response to Australia's call for promoting and inquiry into the origins of the COVID-19 virus.
+This was later exacerbated by China's imposement of economic and diplomatic sanctions in response to Australia's call for promoting and inquiry into the origins of the COVID-19 virus.

 On 22 October 2022, Prime Ministers Anthony Albanese of Australia and Kishida Fumio further used the RAA to revise an old pact known as the Joint Declaration on Security Cooperation (JDSC).
-The initial JDSC was signed back in 2007 and signed by Prime Ministers John Howard and Abe Shinzo, in part as a response to the growing security ties in the wake of the 9/11 Incident.
+The initial JDSC was signed back in 2007 and signed by Prime Ministers John Howard and Abe Shinzo, in part as a response to the growing security ties in the wake of the September 11 attacks.
 It was initially a non-binding security agreement, but the revision has made it a binding treaty between the two countries, and has allowed a more efficient utilization of the RAA.

 The Japan Australia RAA has also been used as a stepping stone to strengthen the ties between India and the United States, which formed an official grouping with Japan and Australia known as the Quadrilateral Security Dialogue, or simply "The Quad".
-This group was initially formed in 2004 after the Indian Ocean Tsunami of 2004.
+This group was initially formed in 2004 after the Indian Ocean tsunami of 2004.
 There was initially some discussion over forming joint military exercises between the four nations back in 2007, but that was later scrapped due to heavy criticism from China.
 This was later rectified in 2020, with the four nations holding their first joint military exercise.
 This was done in part due to the growing concerns over Beijing's actions in backing Moscow and their distancing from the West.